Botswana :: Central Kalahari

 Category: Protected Areas :: Protected Area

-THE CENTRAL KALAHARI GAME RESERVE (CKGR) was established in 1961 by the British colonial powers as a sanctuary for the San, a place where they could practise their traditional hunter/gatherer lifestyle.
+The Central Kalahari Game Reserve (CKGR) was established in 1961 by the British colonial powers as a sanctuary for the San as a place where they could practice their traditional hunter/gatherer lifestyle.
 More than 20 years later, it opened its gates to visitors; today, it’s a prime tourist destination in Botswana.

-Covering an area of 52 800 km, this park takes up 9% of Botswana’s surface area and forms part of the Kalahari Basin.
+Covering an area of 52 800 km², this park takes up 9% of Botswana’s surface area and forms part of the Kalahari Basin.

-of game - springbok, gemsbok and wildebeest, interspersed with giraffe, eland and others.
+of game: springbok, gemsbok, wildebeest, giraffe, eland, and others.
 The CKGR is especially

-renowned for its predator sightings, such as cheetah, hyena and the famous black-maned Kalahari lions.
+renowned for its predator sightings, such as cheetahs, hyenas, and the famous black-maned Kalahari lions.
 In the dry season,

-game concentrates around the permanent waterholes.
-But it’s the vast remoteness of this area that’s the CKGR’s
+the game concentrates around the permanent waterholes.
+But the vast remoteness of this area is the CKGR’s

 The park can be accessed via Matswere gate in the east, Tsau gate in the north, and Xade gate in the west.
 In the south,

-the CKGR is bordered by the Khutse Game Reserve, and as there are no fences between the two parks, the CKGR can
+the Khutse Game Reserve borders the CKGR, and as there are no fences between the two parks, the CKGR can

 also be accessed via the Khutse entrance gate.